tilln/jmeter-iso8583/README.md

-If the Packager's field class is not binary or cannot be determined (e.g. if there are no subfields, as for [`BERTLVBinaryPackager`](http://jpos.org/doc/javadoc/org/jpos/tlv/packager/bertlv/BERTLVBinaryPackager.html), the *Content* will be taken as is and not be interpreted as hex digits.
+If the Packager's field class is not binary or cannot be determined (e.g. if there are no subfields, as for [`BERTLVBinaryPackager`](http://jpos.org/doc/javadoc/org/jpos/tlv/packager/bertlv/BERTLVBinaryPackager.html), the *Content* will be taken as-is and not be interpreted as hex digits.
 JMeter's function [`${__char()}`](https://jmeter.apache.org/usermanual/functions.html#__char)
 can be used to enter binary values in that case.